bpmutter/xyz/journey/_posts/2020-09-25-multilingualism.markdown

 Now for an anedoctal reference, I have mainly been coding in Python as part of my stack so far.

 Choosing Python as my introductory language was almost a no-brainer for me, given the pseudocode-like syntax and the prevalence of Python practitioners in the global community (also endearingly self-identified as Pythonistas).

+The latter meaning that, if I ever come across a problem while programming in Python, I would most likely be able to find an answer immediately, through a quick search on Stackoverflow.

 Now, I'm quite confident that I'd like to move onto JavaScript, since I am amazed by the ability to program in-browser, and to make a web application more interactive (the potential to use this functionality is pretty much limitless).